neurobagel/documentation/docs/federate.md

 ### `local_nb_nodes.json` configuration file
 Create a JSON file called `local_nb_nodes.json` which will contain the URLs and (arbitrary) names of the local nodes you wish to federate over.
-Each node must be denoted by a dictionary `{}` with two key-value pairs: `"NodeName"` for the name of the node, and `"ApiURL"` for the url of the API exposed for that node.
+Each node must be denoted by a dictionary `{}` with two key-value pairs:
+`"NodeName"` for the name of the node,
+`"ApiURL"` for the URL of the API exposed for that node.
 Multiple nodes must be wrapped in a list `[]`.

 Let's assume there are two local nodes already running on different servers of your institutional network, and you want to set up federation across both nodes: